grafana/grafana-plugin-examples/examples/app-with-dashboards/README.md

-# Grafana app plugin template
+# Grafana App Plugin Template

 This template is a starting point for building an app plugin for Grafana.